Ultimate Mortal Kombat 3: Sega Saturn

-The Sega Saturn version was developed by Eurocom and published in 1996 by Williams Entertainment in North America and by GT Interactive in Europe.
+The Sega Saturn version was developed by Eurocom and published in June 1996 by Williams Entertainment in North America and by GT Interactive in Europe.
 It is based directly on the version of Mortal Kombat 3 that was released for the PlayStation and PC.
 It thus has the same graphical quality and menu system.
 Since the arcade intro sequence is missing, Rain does not appear in the game, yet the message Kombat Kode "Rain can be found in the Graveyard" is still displayed.
 It also contains several elements of MK3 that were removed for the arcade version of UMK3, such as "The Bank" level and Noob Saibot being a shadow Kano as in MK3 (not a black ninja as in the arcade version of UMK3).
 There are a few new Kombat Kodes, but several that were present in the arcade release do not work any longer.
 The secret characters can be unlocked via a secret options screen, eliminating the need to enter three separate Kombat Kodes to unlock them (this is much faster, especially since unlocked characters cannot be saved); the Kombat Kodes themselves were also shortened to have six slots instead of ten.